Beijing Olympics: US walks back boycott remarks | DW | 07.04.2021

 In return, several countries — including the Soviet Union, East Germany, and Cuba — retaliated by staying away from the 1984 Summer Games in Los Angeles, citing concerns over the safety of their athletes.

-China has come under pressure due its stance towards Taiwan, the clampdown on Hong Kong and especially the treatment of Uighur Muslims.
+China has come under pressure due its stance toward Taiwan, the clampdown on Hong Kong and especially the treatment of Uyghur Muslims.

 Others are forced to work in factories and cotton fields.
 China has denied those claims, saying it is providing vocational training to minorities to combat Islamic extremism.